tmhglnd/mercury-docs/docs/getting-started.md

 You can create a shortcut or alias on your desktop or Applications folder if you like for easy access.

 - ⏳ Now give it some time to load.
 	- **Mac Users**: You may need to give some permissions under Security & Privacy Preferences.
-Please be aware of any messages popping up
+Please be on the lookout for any messages popping up.

 Once it's ready you will see two windows: